Australia, Japan sign defense cooperation treaty | DW | 06.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan's PM Fumio Kishida and Australian PM Scott Morrison hold signed documents during their video ceremony

-Australia and Japan have signed a defense and security cooperation treaty at a virtual summit on Thursday.
+Australia and Japan signed a defense and security cooperation treaty at a virtual summit on Thursday.

-The move to strengthen ties comes as China increases its military and economic outreach in the Indo-Pacific region.
+The move to strengthen ties comes as China increases its military and economic reach in the Indo-Pacific region.

 The Reciprocal Access Agreement was signed to set out a framework for the two countries' defense forces to cooperate with each other and contribute to regional stability.

-Beijing was not directly mentioned in a statement released ahead of the virtual meet between Australian Prime Minister Scott Morrison and his Japanese counterpart Fumio Kishida.
+Beijing was not directly mentioned in a statement released ahead of the virtual meeting between Australian Prime Minister Scott Morrison and his Japanese counterpart, Fumio Kishida.

 "This treaty will be a statement of our two nations' commitment to work together in meeting the shared strategic security challenges we face and to contribute to a secure and stable Indo-Pacific," Morrison said in the statement.

-In a briefing on Wednesday, China's Foreign Ministry spokesman Wang Wenbin said the treaty "should not target or harm any third party interests."
+In a briefing on Wednesday, China's Foreign Ministry spokesperson Wang Wenbin said the treaty "should not target or harm any third-party interests."

 The spokesman said that "the Pacific Ocean is vast enough for the common development of countries in the region."